clartaq/cwiki/resources/private/md/Text_Formatting.md

     (+ 2 my-x)))
 ```

 There are a couple of additional ways to show code listings too.
-They wont' be described here, but you can look at [[Code Formatting and Highlighting]] for more details
+They won't be described here, but you can look at [[Code Formatting and Highlighting]] for more details

 ## Tables <a name="tables"></a> ##

 Tables are not a part of the original Markdown.
-However, they are very useful and available in many of the dialects of Markdown.
+However, they are handy and available in many of the dialects of Markdown.
 CWiki implements the Github Flavored Markdown (GFM) version of tables.

 Here's some markup